fadhilkurnia/go-opaxos/README.md

 ## Distributed Run
 We also provide the scripts to run OPaxos in actual distributed machines, including scripts to generate some graphs shown in our paper.
+All the important variables to run all the distributed scripts are located in the `variables.sh` file.
 Please check the instructions to reproduce the graphs in the Wiki page.

 ## Model Checker